batzner/circular-identicons/README.md

 ## Hash objects into identicons

-If you would like to turn any object into an identicon, you can call set the seed of `random` in `createIdenticon(...)` with the objects hash value.
+If you would like to turn any object into an identicon, you can set the seed of `random` in `createIdenticon(...)` with the object's hash value.